Nick Steiner

 • Streets need to be renewed all the time

-The biggest issue is about how we can puffer water for both extreme – droughts and floods
+The biggest issue is about how we can buffer water for both extreme droughts and floods

 Success story

 There was a lot of erosion of the pathway through water excess on a farm.
 They constructed a new water path to lead water differently with direct success.
-Lots of rain came, and the water was successfully to the designated field instead of eroding the pathway.
+A lot of rain fell, and the water successfully flowed into the designated field instead of eroding the pathway.

 One principle you wish more people understood

-To understand what water does, how water is flowing in the landscapes and how water behaves in general.
-It would be great if farmers go out of their tractor and see in which direction the water is flowing, where it is accumulating, and where it is destoring – this shows points of interference.
+To understand what water does, how water flows in the landscapes and how water behaves in general.
+It would be great if farmers got out of their tractors and saw in which direction the water is flowing, where it is accumulating, and where it is causing damage – this reveals points of intervention.

 “If the water does what we want to and need, every other aspect will also become easier”